OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/proxies.md

 ## Summary

-Any developer using zOS should be familiar with proxies in the ways that are described in this article.
-In the end, the concept is very simple, and zOS is designed to encapsulate all the proxy mechanics in a way that the amount of things you need to keep in mind when developing upgradeable applications are reduced to an absolute minimum.
+Any developer using ZeppelinOS should be familiar with proxies in the ways that are described in this article.
+In the end, the concept is very simple, and ZeppelinOS is designed to encapsulate all the proxy mechanics in a way that the amount of things you need to keep in mind when developing upgradeable applications are reduced to an absolute minimum.
 It all comes down to a 3 item list:

 * Have a basic understanding of what a proxy is
 * Always extend storage instead of modifying it
 * Make sure your contracts use initializer functions instead of constructors

 Furthermore, ZeppelinOS will let you know when something goes wrong with one of the items in this list.
-So, seat back, enjoy, code, and let zOS take care of the rest.
+So, seat back, enjoy, code, and let ZeppelinOS take care of the rest.